active-group/nix-starter-kit/modules/timetracking/README.md

 ```

 ## Scripts

-The timetracking module provides all the scripts from =active-timetracking=.
+The `timetracking` module provides all the scripts from `active-timetracking`.
-If both `timetracking-token` and `timereporting-token` options are set,
+If both `timetracking-token` and `timereporting-token` options are set, the
-the module will additionally provide the wrapped scripts
+module will additionally provide the wrapped scripts

 - `tt-sync`
 - `tt-import-labor`
 - `tt-import-billable`